Why you should never ever touch a manta ray

 Although mantas are incredibly relaxed and have a magical effect on people who swim with them (we don’t call them “gentle giants of the sea” for nothing!), when they’re startled they could inadvertently swim into corals (damaging them) or other divers and snorkelers (potentially hurting them).

-When You Touch a Manta Ray, you Damage their Coating
+When You Touch a Manta Ray, you Damage its Coating

 Have you ever touched a fish?
 And we don’t mean the ones that are already prepared in Sushi or “fish and chips”- LOL.

-Fish feel slimy because of a mucus coating which makes it hard to hold and easily slip through the fingers.
+Fish feel slimy because of a mucus coating, making it hard to hold and easily slip through the fingers.

-Manta rays are fish, and as such, they have this same slime coating on their bodies.
-The coating protects them from bacteria and if it gets removed, it can expose the manta to infections.
+Manta rays are fish, so they have the same slime coating on their bodies.
+The coating protects them from bacteria, and if it gets removed, it can expose the manta to infections.

 Touching a manta ray means touching the coating – and in most cases, that results in damage to the coating… and exposing them to all the things that coating usually protects them from.